Characters: Bleach Visoreds And Exiled Soul Reapers

 - Groin Attack: Attempts it on Urahara, once he's appointed as her captain and hurts her foot.
 Apparently, he's quite hard.

-- Half The Woman She Used To Be: Gin slices her in half when her back is turned.
+- Half the Man He Used to Be: Gin slices her in half when her back is turned.
 It was so fast that the poor girl only noticed when she saw her lower body fly past her.
 The censored version in the anime has her Impaled with Extreme Prejudice instead.

 - Kansai Regional Accent: Uses uchi as a personal pronoun which is a staple of young women in the Kansai area.

 - Leeroy Jenkins: She has a tendency to pick fights with people whether she's really strong enough or not, which is seen as early as her baiting Ichigo into using his Hollow form, which nearly kills her.
-Even more seriously, running straight at the most powerful villain in the series without regard for tactics or bothering to keep an eye on his The Dragon?
-Yeah, that sounds like a great plan.
+Even more seriously, running straight at the most powerful villain in the series without regard for tactics or bothering to keep an eye on his The Dragon gets her cut down and cleaved in half... literally.

 Click here to see his pre-Time Skip appearance